Roasted Pork Loin with Pear Chutney

 For a limited time, use the code MACHEESMO for 15% off any Harry & David purchase!

 They sent me a box and I used some of them for this delicious pear chutney that I paired with a roasted pork loin.
 While the chutney is mostly pears, I tossed in some dried cherries for a little extra texture along with standard chutney flavors.
 The chutney would go well on almost any protein, but is especially delicious on pork.
+It is also gluten-free!

 Enjoy and happy holidays!